 But before I get into that, I’d first like to explain how we create pain and suffering for ourselves through resistance.

-The default and almost automatic reaction of our minds to events and situations we don’t like or want is resistance.
+The default and almost automatic reaction of our minds to events and situations we don’t like is resistance.

 Resistance is non-acceptance of what is occurring in the present moment or what has already occurred.